 Understanding how Kinsta uses isolated container technology

-Kinsta uses Linux containers (LXC) and LXD as the underlying container technology for our WordPress hosting infrastructure on the Google Cloud Platform (GCP), ensuring complete isolation for each account and WordPress site.
+Kinsta uses Linux containers (LXC) and LXD as the underlying container technology for our WordPress hosting infrastructure, ensuring complete isolation for each account and WordPress site.

-Our platform ensures each site runs in a dedicated, isolated software container equipped with all necessary software resources (Linux, NGINX, PHP, MySQL), guaranteeing 100% privacy and no resource sharing, even between your own sites.
+Our platform ensures each site runs in a dedicated, isolated software container equipped with all necessary software resources (Linux, NGINX, PHP, MySQL), guaranteeing strong isolation between sites so processes and resources are separated, even between sites on the same account.

 On our standard plans, each live site container can access 12 CPUs and 8 GB of RAM by default.
 Each staging environment on our standard plans has access to 1 CPU and 8 GB of RAM.